FrankFlitton/autoyeai.com/README.md

 # auto-ye-ai

-> WIP

-An attempt to make a Kanye West lyrics generator.
+An attempt to make a tensorflow Kanye West lyrics generator.

 Large model files and data results are managed with [Git LFS](https://git-lfs.github.com/).